Fifty Shades of Greyscale

 Named after a song by YELLOW MAGIC ORCHESTRA, no two CAMOUFLAGE records are the same or monotonous, from the brilliant 1988 debut ‘Voices & Images’ and their comeback ‘Sensor’ in 2003, through to the current gem, which is “shining” as brightly as the first single recommends.
 Beginning with the beat of a TR808, Marcus Meyn begins with the lines: “This is the story, we should shout out loud, tell everybody, that no-one lives without – Shine Shine Shine within your mind”.

-TEC’s very own Chi Ming Lai was responsible for the liner notes of ‘The Singles’ compilation which was released in 2014 by Universal Music.
-So to complete the circle, The Electricity Club has the pleasure of chatting to CAMOUFLAGE’s lead singer Marcus Meyn about the old and the new…
+ELECTRICITYCLUB.CO.UK’s very own Chi Ming Lai was responsible for liner notes of ‘The Singles’ compilation which was released in 2014 by Universal Music.
+So to complete the circle, CAMOUFLAGE’s lead singer Marcus Meyn spoke about the old and the new.

 We love music and we love to make music – it’s a drug.
 We are still good friends and the way we work together functions like gearwheels.
 We can’t imagine to live without writing songs or playing shows.